-Each dot in the chart below is a member of the Senate.
+Each dot in the chart below was a member of the Senate in 2006.
 The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
 DeWine is shown as a purple triangle. (analysis methodology)

 Some of DeWine’s most recently sponsored bills include...

 - S. 4086 (109th): Maternal Motor Vehicle Crash Safety Act of 2006

 - S. 4004 (109th): A bill to suspend temporarily the duty on certain structures, parts, and ...